 The National Board of Judges comprised of Dr. Marina Antonia Tanchuling (UP/PATLEPAM), Dr. Albert Añosa (CHED Central Office), and Marina Christine Ponce Garcia (Nestle Philippines, Inc.) graced the University their presence to examine and validate the environmental initiatives of the school from the CNU administrative council and members of the Education for Sustainable Development (ESD) Office.

-The judges, with the presence of the validation team from Department of Environment and Natural Resources (DENR), then made an inspection around the campus to check the working condition of the facilities and to inspect the projects pertaining to environmental conservation including the rainwater catchment at the TAC building, the Eco-park where the olla, a clay pot alternative watering device is located, the vermicompost, and the Materials Recovery Facility (MRF).
+The judges, with the presence of the validation team from Department of Environment and Natural Resources (DENR), then made an inspection around the campus to check the working condition of the facilities and to inspect the projects pertaining to environmental conservation including the rainwater catchment at the Teaching Arts Centrum (TAC) building, the Eco-park where the olla, a clay pot alternative watering device is located, the vermicompost, and the Materials Recovery Facility (MRF).

 The study and use of Fish Amino Acid as fertilizer was also presented including the campus planning, design, and development which are designed to maximize the natural light and ventilation of the University.
 Energy conservation measures of the administrative and student organizations such as posting of eco-stickers in classrooms and washing areas, reusing of plastic bottles as dumbbells in PE classes, mangrove reforestation, river rehabilitation, and clean-up drives, and disaster preparedness activities among others were also presented before the panel of judges.
 These initiatives are embedded in the university’s curriculum.
 Researches and trainings on them have been conducted and partnerships are established.

 CNU also engaged in the special category leadership awards which include the Nestle Water Leadership award which recognizes schools that promote solutions in water management, and the Energy Leadership award that acknowledge schools’ practices in electrical safety, energy efficiency, and conservation.